hikari-no-yume/Hanno/README.md

 Hanno is a modern, autoloaded library that supports Composer and is available via Packagist.
 Thus, simply require the `"ajf\Hanno"` package and you're good to go.

 Hanno's basic structural piece is a *task*.
-Tasks in Hanno are simply plain `Iterator`s which are iterated over until they complete.
-Typically, a generator is used to implement a task.
+Tasks in Hanno are simply plain `Generator`s which are iterated over until they complete.
 The idea behind this is that you use `yield` to yield control to other tasks when you need to wait for something else, meaning you can efficiently do multiple things at once (handle multiple requests for example), without each getting in eachother's way and without needing multiple threads.
 To take a rather trivial example, the following generator produces a fairly useless task:

 ```php
 function counter() {